-The Duke World Of Energy is a free hands-on exhibit.
+The Duke World of Energy is a free hands-on exhibit.
 Visitors will learn how electricity is generated at the plant and how the surrounding lakes contribute.
 You’ll start off with a short film, followed by a variety of interactive educational displays about energy production at the plant.
-The experience takes about 45 minutes.
+The experience takes about 30-45 minutes.

 As you enter each exhibit room, the presentation is started by an interactive touchpad.
-Starting the show was one of my son’s favorite parts.
 As you move from room to room you will learn about the process the plant uses to create the power that flows into homes.
 The way the exhibit is set up, in multiple rooms will keep kids from toddler to school-age entertained.
 About halfway through, you’ll find a huge picture window overlooking the power plant – a perfect photo opportunity.
 I was surprised to learn that this is the fifth-largest nuclear plant in the country.

 Nature Trail and More at Duke Energy